-The new sensory bike is an adaptation of the most recent sonic bike.
+The 2016 sensory bike is an adaptation of the most recent sonic bike.
 Sensors fitted to multiple areas of the bike manipulate the sound playing, enabling the rider to control what they hear by how they ride.
-The sensory bike becomes a perfromative instrument – with riders choosing to go slow, go fast, to hop, zig zig, circle creating their own unique sound piece that speeds, reverses and changes pitch, while dancing on their bicycle.
+The sensory bike therefore becomes an instrument that riders play by choosing to go slow, go fast, to hop, zig zig, circle creating their own sound pieces that speed, reverse and change pitch and timbre as they dance on their bicycle.
+Outcomes from our 2018-19 projects have inspired the bikes to return to the Berlin studio summer 2019 for musical development with the local community in Wedding.
+NEWS to follow.

 The current design used the same kit on sonic bike design but includes four additional sensors that can be used to manipulate the sound playing: